laurashen/data-science-sequencing.github.io/lectures/lecture15.md

 ## Topics

 In the [previous lecture](http://data-science-sequencing.github.io/lectures/lecture14/), we introduced [RNA-seq](https://en.wikipedia.org/wiki/RNA-Seq) and the quantification problem.
-In this lecture, we  delve deeper into this problem -- in the case when we know the RNA transcripts beforehand -- and examine how to solve it optimally under some simplicity assumptions.
+In this lecture, we dive deeper into this problem -- in the case when we know the RNA transcripts beforehand -- and examine how we can solve it optimally under some simplicity assumptions.

 1.	<a href='#intro'>The RNA quantification problem & our assumptions</a>
 2.	<a href='#naive'>Naive split reads</a>